duckthing/shaderstack/README.md

 > when using the shader without others, it's due to a later shader discarding the input, and the compiler optimizing
 > out the uniform.

+### Input Shader Formatting
 You are required to format your shaders a certain way.
 It should look similar to the examples ones in `main.lua`.
+* The more syntax sugar there is, the less likely the parser will combine the shaders correctly
 * ALL vertex and fragment function bodies must be inside of their respective `#ifdef` and `#endif` blocks
 ```glsl
 // OK